 Wool and health, wool and bandages.
 It makes sense but it was sense not yet on the market until the arrival of Wool+Aid Merino Wool Adhesive Bandages.

 Functionally, an adhesive bandage protects a wound or sensitive area from contact, damage, bacteria and direct – allowing the body’s healing process to take place less disturbed.
 Where generally, the adhesive sheet has been woven fabric/cotton, plastic or latex strips Wool+Aid has utilized the softness, moisture wicking, breathability, antimicrobial and hypoallergenic properties of merino wool to protect wounds, naturally.
 The Merino wool bandage features a latex free organic molecule adhesive, perfect alternative for any one with latex allergies.
 The product is also 100% biodegradable!

 The Wool+Aid Merino Wool Adhesive Bandage advises single use only and to be changed daily.

-For this exercise, accident prone me managed to keep wound free once they arrived so I tested it out on an imaginary cut and kept it on for two weeks to test the durability.
+For this exercise, accident prone me managed to keep wound free once they arrived so I tested it out on an imaginary cut and kept it on for two weeks to test the durability and comfort.
 (Having these has acted as a damage deterrent as I haven’t had need of them yet…) Photos below.
 There was no itching, total comfort to the point of forgetting it was there.
 The adhesive and fabric stood up well to showers and day to day chores and activities.
 Fraying was to be expected after longer than advised wear but it was minimal.